Teaching Professor, Computer Science

 Kemal Oflazer received his Ph.D. in computer science from Carnegie Mellon University in Pittsburgh, PA, and his M.Sc. in computer science and B.Sc. in electrical and electronics engineering from Middle East Technical University in Turkey.
-At CMU-Q, he serves as the associate dean for research and as faculty head of the Computer Science program.
 He held visiting positions at Computing Research Laboratory at New Mexico State University, and at LTI at Carnegie Mellon University.
 Earlier, he was on the faculties of Sabanci University and Bilkent University in Turkey.
 Dr. Oflazer has served on the editorial boards of Computational Linguistics, Journal of AI Research, Machine Translation, and Language Resources and Evaluation.
 He also served as the program co-chair of ACL-05, and was area chair and program committee member for many other conferences.

 Ph.D., Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA